Cray-HPE/docs-csm/README.md

 ### Discussions

 For discussion about the CSM documentation, see the HPE Cray Slack [#docs-csm].
 This is not public.
-External access may be available for various partners & customers.
+External access may be available for various partners and customers.